aneilmac/lean4TheWin/src/functions.md

 ```

 What is the type of `double`?
 It must have a type because all expressions have
 a type.
-Well guess no more, I will add it explicitly!
+The type of `double` is:

 ```lean
 def double : Nat -> Nat := fun x => x * 2
 ```

-To do this I have to introduce a new symbol: `->`,
+Here I have to introduce a new symbol: `->`, called
 the _function arrow_ (sometimes written as `→` (`\rightarrow`)).

 The function arrow tells us that the type of `double` is an expression that